RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/configuring-revealview.md

     specify which dashboard should be rendered.
 As shown in [**Instantiating the Web Client SDK**](~/en/developer/setup-configuration/setup-configuration-web.html#instantiate-web-client-sdk),
-    the dashboard must be retrieved by using the *$.ig.RevealUtility.loadDashboard* method, which receives a
+    the dashboard must be retrieved by using the *$.ig.RVDashboard.loadDashboard* method, which receives a
     dashboardId and a success callback called when the dashboard is loaded.
   - **Selecting Dashboard Filter values** - You can specify which values are initially selected for existing Dashboard Filters when loading a dashboard.
 In the Reveal app, by using Dashboard Filters you can apply dynamic filtering to all connected visualizations of your dashboard.
 When the selection changes, all the visualizations change at once.
 For further details, please refer to [**Reveal Filters**](https://www.revealbi.io/help/filters) within _Reveal's User Guide_.